vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ### LP Performance Metric

-- An LP with a non-zero liquidity score whom meets the time on book requirement (with respect to the SLA parameters defined in the reward setup) will receive LP performance rewards even if the traded volume was zero and no actual liquidity fees were accumulated (<a name="0056-REWA-170" href="#0056-REWA-170">0056-REWA-170</a>).
+- An LP with a non-zero liquidity score who meets the time on book requirement (with respect to the SLA parameters defined in the reward setup) will receive LP performance rewards even if the traded volume was zero and no actual liquidity fees were accumulated (<a name="0056-REWA-170" href="#0056-REWA-170">0056-REWA-170</a>).

 - An LP which accumulates no "virtual fees" throughout the epoch will not receive LP performance rewards at the end of the epoch as they would not have been distributed any "virtual fees" (<a name="0056-REWA-171" href="#0056-REWA-171">0056-REWA-171</a>).
 - An LP which accumulates "virtual fees" throughout the epoch but does not meet the time on book requirement will not receive LP performance rewards at the end of the epoch as they would not have been distributed "virtual fees" (<a name="0056-REWA-172" href="#0056-REWA-172">0056-REWA-172</a>).